 Sounds simple enough, but the quality of that to-do list is the key.
-Ambition and optimism is great—until you feel beaten down by consistently failing to complete everything you intended to get to.
+Ambition and optimism are great—until you feel beaten down by consistently failing to complete everything you intended to get to.

 Here’s a two-step process to combat an unrealistic to-do list:

 1. Use the ABCDE Method